ArtemiusI/Sirene-NPC/README.md

 Sirene has fourteen friendship dialogues with the PC.
 She has no romance in the traditional sense, but a PC of either gender with 12 or above charisma may flirt with her during these conversations.
 You can stop her from talking to you by directly asking her via PID.

 She will begin her dialogues after completing the Nashkel mines quest, and will pause it prior to certain chapters if you have completed a certain stage of the friendship.
 Only talk 6 is area-conditional- you can trigger it by resting in an inn.

+In Siege of Dragonspear, Sirene will have a brief romantic arc with the PC with around six talks.

 -----------------------
  Installation